couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 A user wishes to use a serializer other than the default serializer (Jackson or NewtonSoft.NET for example) and provide a custom implementation of serializer. etc...

 The first two cases are generally legacy/upgrade scenarios from customers or users who started with very old Couchbase servers before JSON was a storage type.
-The last is done to satisfy the needs of a customer or user for whatever reason does not want to use the default serializer (usually for performance reasons or because they wish to reuse the custom configuration which they’ve already implemented with an alternative JSON serialization library).
+The last is done to satisfy the needs of a customer or user for whatever reason does not want to use the default serializer (usually for performance reasons or because they wish to reuse the custom configuration which they've already implemented with an alternative JSON serialization library).

 ## Summary

 Most SDKs use Transcoders and Serializers when reading or writing data to and from Couchbase using the various Services (Search, KV, Views, etc).

 Transcoders handle the encoding and decoding of the documents when stored and retrieved from Couchbase Server using the [Common Flags Specification][SDK-RFC#20].
-This is done so that documents can be written in one language’s SDK and read universally in another and vice versa.
+This is done so that documents can be written in one language's SDK and read universally in another and vice versa.
 The RFC defines the format types of JSON, non-JSON string, and raw binary.
 Transcoders also delegate the reading or writing of the data using serializers or native conversions from bytes to concrete types and vice versa.

 Serializers are used by Transcoders to handle converting the actual JSON bytes to and from native language objects (native data structures that mirror the JSON documents elements).
 These native objects are frequently very specific to a platform.